 Just because hypertension can contribute to hair loss doesn’t mean you’re doomed to a thinning hairline.
 Here’s how to fight back.

 Keeping your blood pressure in check is the first step.
-Regular exercise, a balanced diet, cutting back on processed foods, and managing stress can all help regulate circulation and keep your hair follicles well-fed.
+Regular exercise, a balanced diet rich in vitamins and minerals, quitting smoking, and managing stress can all help regulate circulation and keep your hair follicles well-fed.

 Choosing the Right Medications